10 Reasons to visit the South Island

 Struggling to decide whether it is best to visit the North Island or the South Island of New Zealand?
-This article gives you 10 reasons to visit the South Island.
+Here are 10 reasons to visit the South Island.

 When I was a little girl, I must admit I was very curious, but I was also a silly girl – still am, by the way.

-Whenever people told me to do something or go somewhere, I’d say: "Give me 10 good reasons why I should do that or go there".
+Whenever people told me to do something or go somewhere, I’d say, “Give me ten good reasons why I should do that or go there.”

-Most of the time, the people who told me to do something or go somewhere, could never give me those 10 reasons.
-They’d come up with 3 reasons at the most.
+Most of the time, the people who told me to do something or go somewhere, could never give me those ten reasons.
+They’d come up with three reasons at the most.

 I like challenging people or giving them food for thought.

-So I thought, why not turn the tables on myself and give you 10 good reasons why you should visit the South Island of New Zealand?
-So here goes…
+So I thought, why not turn the tables on myself and give you ten good reasons why you should visit the South Island of New Zealand?

 1. South Island national parks

-New Zealand has a total of 14 national parks, 9 of which are located on the South Island:
+New Zealand has a total of 14 national parks, nine of which are located on the South Island:

-Needless to say, you’ll find the best nature that New Zealand has got to offer on the South Island, and many of the great walks of New Zealand start and end on the South Island.
+Needless to say, you’ll find the best nature that New Zealand has got to offer on the South Island.
+In addition, most of the Great Walks start and end on the South Island.

 2. South Island mountains

-The 10 highest mountains in New Zealand are all located on the South Island.
-The highest mountain is Aoraki / Mount Cook at a towering 3,754 m.
+The ten highest mountains in New Zealand are all located on the South Island.
+The highest mountain is Aoraki / Mount Cook at a towering 3,754 m (12,316 ft).

 3. South Island glaciers

 New Zealand has 3,144 glaciers.
-The 5 largest glaciers are all located on the South Island:
+The five largest glaciers are all located on the South Island:

 - Tasman glacier